relativitydev/transfer-api-samples/README.md

 </details>

 #### Replace Program class
-The `Program.cs` class provides a skeleton to setup TAPI and perform simple and advanced transfers.
+The `Program.cs` class provides a skeleton to setup TAPI and perform Aspera transfers.

 Copy and paste the source below to replace the existing `Program.cs` class.